-The bedrooms in a typical working class house in the early 1900s
+Victorian bedrooms in typical working class houses

 Where I lived as a child in the Victorian-style house of a terraced housing estate there were three bedrooms, the smallest of which was also referred to as the 'off room'.
 The sketches on another page of the room layout plans show the arrangement.

 The main bedroom where my parents slept